About

 Composer Kian Ravaei (b.
 1999) takes tone painting to a new level, synthesizing diverse inspirations into evocative musical portraits.
 Whether he is composing a string quartet inspired by wonders of the natural world, electronic music that evokes the pulsating energy of late-night dance clubs, or a symphonic poem that draws from the Iranian music of his ancestral heritage, he takes listeners on a spellbinding tour of humanity's most deeply felt emotions.

-From Carnegie Hall to Pierre Boulez Saal, musicians such as Grammy Award winner Fleur Barron, Performance Today Classical Woman of the Year Lara Downes, and New York Philharmonic clarinetist Anthony McGill have brought Ravaei’s music to global stages.
-The Alexander String Quartet capped their 44-year career with a farewell tour that featured Ravaei’s seven-movement string quartet The Little Things.
+From Carnegie Hall to the Concertgebouw, musicians such as Grammy Award winner Fleur Barron, Performance Today Classical Woman of the Year Lara Downes, and New York Philharmonic clarinetist Anthony McGill have brought Ravaei's music to global stages.
+The 2026 Grammy-nominated album Alike - My Mother's Dream featured Ravaei's arrangement of the Iranian protest song Morghe Sahar.
 His works have been commissioned by prominent chamber music organizations—among them Seattle Chamber Music Society and Chamber Music Northwest—as well as the American Composers Orchestra, where he is currently a resident CoLABoratory Fellow.

 Born to Iranian immigrants, Ravaei maintains close ties to the Iranian community in his hometown of Los Angeles.
-Many of his works combine the ornamented melodies of Iranian classical music with the colorful harmonies of Western classical music.
+Many of his works combine the ornamented melodies of Iranian classical music with the colorful harmonies of Western classical music, resulting in a distinctive “meeting of cultures and musical styles” (The Violin Channel).
 Mezzo-soprano Fleur Barron and pianist Kunal Lahiry commissioned Ravaei to compose a Persian-language setting of the feminist Iranian poet Forough Farrokhzad for their U.S. tour, culminating in a sold-out Carnegie Hall recital.
-A passionate speaker, Ravaei was a featured lecturer at the UCLA Iranian Music Lecture Series, where he discussed his multicultural upbringing and its deep-seated influence on his music.
+A passionate communicator, Ravaei wrote about his intercultural composition process for The Strad, and was a featured lecturer at the UCLA Iranian Music Lecture Series.

 Just days into the COVID-19 lockdown, Ravaei began a daily ritual of playing a Bach chorale at the piano and composing an original chorale in response.
 What started as a way to ground himself during a period of emotional turbulence blossomed into an artistic reawakening.
 Over the course of one year and three hundred sixty-five chorales, Ravaei cultivated a “rich harmonic idiom” (Washington Classical Review) rooted in a centuries-long tradition.

 As part of his residencies at chamber music festivals across the Western hemisphere, Ravaei engages with local audiences through educational presentations, musical performances, and community events.
-He was a resident composer at Chamber Music Northwest through their Protégé Project, and later became the inaugural composer-in-residence at Sunkiss’d Mozart.
-Through a trailblazing partnership between the Wyoming International Chamber Music Festival and the Tenby International Music Festival, Ravaei serves as composer-in-residence of both festivals, helping to foster musical dialogue between the United States and United Kingdom.
+He was a resident composer at Chamber Music Northwest through their Protégé Project, and later became the inaugural composer-in-residence at Sunkiss'd Mozart.
+Currently, Ravaei serves as composer-in-residence of the Tenby International Music Festival in Wales, encouraging musical dialogue between the United States and United Kingdom.

-Millions of classical radio listeners have heard Ravaei’s music on the airwaves, from New York’s WQXR to Los Angeles’s KUSC.
-As part of Classical California’s 2024 Ultimate Playlist, the nation’s largest public radio listenership ranked Ravaei’s piece Latif in 26th place—sandwiched between Elgar’s Enigma Variations and Mendelssohn’s Violin Concerto—making him the only living composer in the top 30.
-His music has been featured on award-winning radio programs such as APM’s Performance Today and WNYC’s New Sounds, as well as his personally curated streaming station for Classical Music Indy.
+Millions of classical radio listeners have heard Ravaei's music on the airwaves, from New York's WQXR to Los Angeles's KUSC.
+As part of Classical California's Ultimate Playlist, the nation's largest public radio listenership ranked Ravaei's Latif among their top thirty favorite pieces.
+His music has been featured on award-winning public radio programs such as APM's Performance Today and WNYC's New Sounds, as well as his personally curated streaming station for Classical Music Indy.

-Choreographers have tapped into Ravaei’s music as a source of inspiration, transforming his vivid sound worlds into dance.
-They include Marla Phelan—whose innovative fusion of dance and video projections set to Ravaei’s immersive electronic score premiered at the Juilliard Future Stages Festival—and Carly Topazio, who captivated audiences with her choreography to Ravaei’s Family Photos during a joint performance by Art of Elan and The Rosin Box Project.
-Most recently, Ravaei and choreographer Annie Kahane completed a three-year project to combine Persian and Jewish musical and dance traditions, which debuted at the San Francisco International Arts Festival.
+Choreographers have tapped into Ravaei's music as a source of inspiration, transforming his vivid sound worlds into dance.
+They include Marla Phelan, whose innovative fusion of dance and video projections set to Ravaei's immersive electronic score premiered at the Juilliard Future Stages Festival, and Carly Topazio, who captivated audiences with her choreography to Ravaei's Family Photos during a joint performance by Art of Elan and The Rosin Box Project.
+Most recently, Ravaei and choreographer Annie Kahane created The Four Seasons of Hamadan, a large-scale work for violin and dancer that intertwines Persian and Jewish traditions.

-Ravaei’s own musical journey has led him eastward from the UCLA Herb Alpert School of Music and the Indiana University Jacobs School of Music to the heart of New York City, where he is currently a C.V.
+Ravaei started his education at the UCLA Herb Alpert School of Music, followed by studies at the Indiana University Jacobs School of Music, and he is currently a C.V.
 Starr Doctoral Fellow at The Juilliard School.

 Latest Posts